fenna/BFVM23PROGRAM3/README.md

-# Programming IV
+# Programming III

-Data processing Programming IV course for the master Data Science for Life Science.
+Data processing Programming III course for the master Data Science for Life Science.
 See also [Time Series](https://fennaf.gitbook.io/bfvm22prog1/time-series) and [Streaming Data](https://fennaf.gitbook.io/bfvm22prog1/streaming-data).

 This repo has the following directories: